beanmilk/protonow/README.md

 # How to make package?
 There are two ways.
-* 1)Run autobuild.cmd under root path , you will get a package named "ProtoNow1.9.3-Setup.exe" under "Install" folder.( No need to install Visual Studio and NSIS)
+* 1)Run autobuild.cmd under root path , you will get a package named "ProtoNow1.9.3-Setup.exe" under "Install" folder.(You need to install Nsis but no need to install Visual Studio)

 * 2)We use NSIS to make package, if you want to compile NSIS Script yourself, please following this:
 1. Install latest NSIS, and build solution in release mode using Visual studio.